cordcutters/markcord/README.md

 # markcord
 Simple, Discord-like regex markdown parser for the web, written in JavaScript

+# IMPORTANT
+Markcord v1 (currently main branch) will no longer receive updates.
+The parsing engine is being rewritten to make parsing more correct.

 # Supported features
 - Headers (`#` at the start)
 - Quotes (`>` at the start)